 Stilnovo Tokio Desk Lamp

-Materials: Black plastic (ABS) cube base with a built-in dimmer.
+Materials: Black plastic (ABS) square cube base with a built-in dimmer.
 Transformer 220 volt to 12 volt inside.
 4 adjustable thin black rods.
-Black half round plastic lampshade.
+Half round black plastic lampshade.
 Aluminium reflector, porcelain socket.

 Lampshade: 14 cm / 5.51”